Need more information in a professional situation, business meeting, seminar, or conference? Ask for clarification, NOT an explanation.

 If you do choose to use “explain,” be sure to be very specific about what you need explained, naming a particular idea, detail, or viewpoint.

-Instead of asking, “Could you please explain…?” be sure to ask, “Could you please clarify…?” to sound more professional, more intelligent, and more fluent when speaking English.
+Instead of asking, “Could you please explain…?” be sure to ask, “Could you please clarify…?” instead.

 Have you ever asked someone to explain something when you should have asked them to clarify?
 What happened?
 Leave a comment and share your story.

-If you need any clarification on other words that can make a big difference in how competent and confident you sound in English, let me know below!
+If you need any clarification on other words that can make a big difference in how confident you sound in English, let me know below!